shawnfromportland/colorpad/readme.md

 **Colorpad** is a browser-based web app designed for text comprehension and organization.

+it's an ideal text preprocessing tool for use with LLMs. export key thoughts from bodies of text to JSON for use in LLM chat.

 ## What is Colorpad?
 Colorpad is an endless, context-free highlighter pad and filing cabinet for your thoughts.
 It’s a text comprehension processor that makes it easy to:
 - Highlight and organize raw text